 It was here that an organisation called the Government Code and Cypher School (GC&CS) studied and devised methods to enable the Allied forces to decipher the military codes and ciphers that secured German, Japanese, and other Axis nation’s communications.
 The result of which was the production of vital intelligence in advance of military operations.
 Bletchley Park also heralded the birth of the information age with the industrialisation of the codebreaking processes enabled by machines such as the Turing/Welchman Bombe, and the world’s first electronic computer, Colossus.

-At the end of the War the remarkable expertise that had been developed at Bletchley Park was taken forward by a number of the wartime GC&CS staff in a new organisation known to this day as Government Communications Headquarters (GCHQ).
-This highly efficient intelligence-gathering machine was, and still is, aided by the special relationship with America, the genesis of which came from collaboration at Bletchley Park, that burgeoned through the Cold War and continues today.
+At the end of the War the remarkable expertise that had been developed at Bletchley Park was taken forward by a number of the wartime GC&CS staff in a new organisation known now as Government Communications Headquarters (GCHQ).
+This highly efficient intelligence-gathering machine was aided by the special relationship with America, the genesis of which came from collaboration at Bletchley Park, that burgeoned through the Cold War and continues today.

 Today, Bletchley Park is a treasured heritage site designed to preserve the important story of the Codebreakers during WW2.
 It has no connections to the government and receives no funding from government agencies.
 The site is funded through revenue from admissions and visits to the site, a variety of grants, donations and charitable contributions.